shaneom/sln-opener/readme.md

 A simple command line tool for opening solution files via the console.

 It will look for solution files (.sln) and open them.
-If multiple .slns are found, a list of soutions are shown to pick from.
+If multiple solution files are found, They will be listed as a menu to pick from.

 ## Install